mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 Next, we specify the thresholds for each variable.
 We assign one threshold (intercept) to the Gaussians, and a separate threshold for each of the categories of each of the categorical variables.
-Note that the thresholds correspond to the first summation in the joint MGM density (\ref{eq:mixed.joint.full}).
+These thresholds correspond to the first summation in the joint MGM density in Equation~\ref{eq:mixed.joint.full}.
 In addition, we define a vector indicating the standard deviations of the Gaussian nodes.
 Note that entries of that vector that do not correspond to Gaussian variables in \code{type} are ignored.